mzurzolo/STBS/Python/Projects/project1/README.md

 #### Goal: First project setup, generate plot.

+In this example, I will be showing you how to take a data file in CSV format (comma-separated values) and generate a chart with it.
+I will present two ways to do it, using two different python packages.

 #### Project Setup:
 * Open a terminal window
 * Navigate to the project directory: `cd STBS/Python/Projects/project1`